 The first offense could be charged as a second-degree Misdemeanor, resulting in 60 days in jail; the second offense as a first-degree Misdemeanor, resulting in up to one year in jail; and the third offense—plus any subsequent offenses—can be charged as third-degree Felonies, punishable by up to five year’s imprisonment.

-If a minor is involved, these charges could become a second-degree felony, resulting in up to 15 years in prison, making it important that a prostitution lawyer in Palm Beach County is contacted if accused of using children as escorts.
+If a minor is involved, these prostitution charges could become a second-degree felony, resulting in up to 15 years in prison, making it important that a lawyer in Palm Beach County is contacted if accused of using children as escorts.

 Having a trusted Attorney on your side who knows the ins and outs of Florida prostitution laws can give you the support, advice, and representation you need.
 Contact today to learn more about your rights and to find out how they can assist you.